 Chappell gives himself a C-plus for his rookie season.
 He played well down the stretch at the Texas Open only to finish second behind Brendan Steele, and a solid weekend at Congressional gave him a tie for third in the U.S. Open.
-That puts him in the Masters for next year, so Chappell has few complaints.
+That puts him in The Masters for next year, so Chappell has few complaints.

-He is No. 83 on the money list and is playing Disney only to try to end the year on a good note.
+He is No. 83 on the money list and is only playing Disney to try to end the year on a good note.
 Winning would be ideal, and he looked comfortable throughout the day as he worked his way into a share of the lead.